-Pensions are on the firing line in the Autumn Budget
+Could pensions be on the firing line in the Autumn Budget?

 HMRC could scrap salary sacrifice schemes